 Phased Approach.
 While it is important to establish this policy and implement its critical elements immediately, there are also elements of the green building program that will take longer and will look to the evolving green building industry, and those elements should be implemented over time.
-Examples of future work include establishing best practices for retrofitting existing buildings, including historic buildings, the development of incentives for applicants who reach the highest levels of environmental achievement; incorporation of a sustainable sites, or holistic, approach; and the calculation of financial benefits to the public from development of green buildings.
+Examples of future work include the development of incentives for applicants who reach the highest levels of environmental achievement; incorporation of a sustainable sites, or holistic, approach; and the calculation of financial benefits to the public from development of green buildings.